 In all cases, whether you are filing a suit against a government entity or a private party, meeting with a qualified California premises liability lawyer as soon as possible after an accident on another’s property is a must.

 Call an Experienced California Premises Liability Lawyer Today

 When you enter a property other than your own in the state of California, the owner of that property owes you a duty of care and must ensure that their property is maintained in a reasonably safe condition.
 When this duty of care is breached and you are harmed as a result of a hazard that should have been corrected, you maintain the right to bring forth a claim for damages against that property owner.

 Filing a premises liability claim can be confusing and overwhelming, especially if you are focusing on recovering from serious injuries.
-When you call our experienced California premises liability lawyers at the office of Arash Law, we will focus on building your case so that you can focus on getting your life back on track after a serious injury.
+When you call our experienced California premises liability attorneys at our injury law firm, we will focus on building your case so that you can focus on getting your life back on track after a serious injury.
 We offer free consultations and always work on a contingency fee arrangement.
 Please call us today or reach out to us online to schedule your free consultation and learn more about our services.